-Robert M. Wah, MD, a reproductive endocrinologist and ob-gyn in McLean, Va., became the 169th president of the American Medical Association in June 2014.
+Robert M. Wah, MD, a reproductive endocrinologist and ob-gyn in McLean, Va., was president of the American Medical Association from June 2014 to June 2015.
 Dr. Wah served as chair of the AMA Board of Trustees from June 2011 to June 2012.
 He practices and teaches at the Walter Reed National Military Medical Center in Bethesda, Md., and the National Institutes of Health.
 As division head and vice chairman of the Navy's largest ob-gyn training program, Dr. Wah was voted Teacher of the Year by his residents, and his group started the first military IVF program on the West Coast.
 He has served on the faculties of Harvard Medical School, University of California, San Diego, and Uniformed Services University of the Health Sciences.

 A nationally recognized expert in health information technology, Dr. Wah is chief medical officer for Computer Sciences Corporation.
 He works with public and private agencies using technology to deliver better information for better decisions.
 He is regularly ranked in Modern Healthcare magazine's "50 Most Influential Physician Executives" and was featured on the cover of Washington Technology.
 Dr. Wah previously served as associate chief information officer for the Military Health System in the Office of the Secretary of Defense.
 In 2008 Dr. Wah graduated from the Advanced Management Program at Harvard Business School.

 Dr. Wah served as the first deputy national coordinator in the Office of the National Coordinator for Health Information Technology (ONC), U.S. Department of Health and Human Services (HHS), working with the HHS secretary to advance the president's executive order to have electronic medical records for most Americans and was chief operating officer setting up the ONC.